4.6. Multi-Instance Object Dynamic

 Code related to this tutorial can be found under examples/tutorial/AT-MultiInstanceObjectDynamic in the Anjay Lite source directory and is based on examples/tutorial/AT-MultiInstanceObject example.

-Besides the fact that the set of Object Instances is dynamic, the maximum number TEMP_OBJ_NUMBER_OF_INSTANCES must still be set.
+Although the set of Object Instances is dynamic, you must still define the maximum number of instances using TEMP_OBJ_NUMBER_OF_INSTANCES.

 typedef struct {